Kiesen/website/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)]

-This is the source code of my personal website.
+This is the source code of my website.
 I change the codebase occasionally to try out new things.
-Feel free to fork, manipulate and host the website with your own content.
+Feel free to fork, manipulate and host the website with your content.

 ## Built with